 Overall, my development of the QCLMC method contributes to the advancements in the field of stochastic simulations and UQ.
 By addressing the high-variance issue inherent in CLMC and introducing quasi-random sampling for the underlying level distribution, QCLMC offers a flexible, asymptotically unbiased and efficient approach to solving complex stochastic problems.

-A big thank you goes to my colleagues in the UQ research group for creating a very pleasant working environment for my time at the university of Stuttgart, my advisor Andrea Barth for her great scientific support throughout and the DFG for funding my research within project B07 of the SFB-TRR 161.
+A big thank you goes to my colleagues in the UQ research group for creating a very pleasant working environment during my time at the university of Stuttgart, my advisor Andrea Barth for her great scientific support throughout and the DFG for funding my research within project B07 of the SFB-TRR 161.

 If you’re working in fields that require heavy stochastic simulations or UQ, I encourage you to explore how QCLMC could benefit your work.